 Sadly, the Bible tells us that Solomon lost his way.
 Despite gathering women like sheep, history only records the story of one of his sons (two daughters are mentioned but only due to their marriages).
-He probably had hundreds of children, but we know very little of them and Solomon doesn’t speak of them in his writings.
+He probably had many children, but we know very little of them and Solomon doesn’t speak of them in his writings.

 Solomon’s first son and successor, Rehoboam, saw the separation of Israel into two nations- the north and south- Israel and Judah.
-And things did not go well for Rehoboam, King of Judah (1 Kings 14:21-31).
+And things did not go well for Rehoboam, king of Judah (1 Kings 14:21-31).

 However, God did not forsake Israel when she was broken in two- the north and the south.
 He did not leave her when evil kings rose and fell.

 Children are blessings, like arrows in the hands of a warrior.
 Always.

 God sees us this way.
 When we are lost in our sin and sadness, He is there.
 God never leaves us, ever.
 He loved us so much that He sent His Son to be sacrificed on our behalf.

 Interestingly, Psalm 127 speaks of a quiver of arrows not of sticks.
 Arrows are fashioned and cared for, sharpened and straightened.
 They can be used for good or for evil.
 But the one who has many of them has cared for them and stands ready with purpose and strength and might.
 The psalmist draws a picture between a quiver of arrows and one’s children when brought in the Lord.

 How do we do this in a world such as ours?